MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/2/index.md

 - [x] Holding period
 - [ ] Dividend reinvestment period

-> **Explanation:** The specified “holding period” (often up to eight years) ensures investors maintain their eligibility for the tax credits received at purchase.
+> **Explanation:**( The specified “holding period” (often up to eight years) ensures investors maintain their eligibility for the tax credits received at purchase.)

----

 ### If an investor redeems LSVCC shares before the holding period expires, the likely consequence is:
 - [x] The clawback of the tax credit